 That’s a difficult question to answer.
 While Missouri did ban certain age groups from texting behind the wheel, it’s not illegal for everyone.
 Current laws only prohibit individuals under 21 years of age and commercial drivers from operating a motor vehicle and texting at the same time.

-If you were hurt or if you lost a loved one because another driver was texting behind the wheel, you could seek financial compensation.
+If you were hurt or if you lost a loved one because another driver was texting behind the wheel, you could seek financial compensation with the help of a skilled distracted driving lawyer in St. Louis.
 Whether you were a pedestrian, on a bicycle, or in a car, it’s possible to pursue legal action against the responsible party.

 Driving while texting is a careless act that puts other people at risk.
 Anyone who makes the conscious decision to do it should be held liable for the injured victim’s expenses.